Red Velvet Brownies

 • Use a 20cm square tin: It’s important to use the same-sized baking tin to get the best results from this recipe.
 The ingredient quantities and baking time are only accurate if you use a 20cm square tin.

-• When making the icing, use cold cream cheese: In the UK, cream cheese tends to have excess moisture, making it prone to becoming runny when mixed.
+• When making the icing, use cold cream cheese: In the UK, cream cheese contains a lot of water, making it prone to becoming runny when mixed.
 Starting with cold cream cheese should result in a thick and pipeable icing.
 Mix the ingredients slowly and only until just combined.

 • Allow the brownies to cool completely: During the cooling time, the brownies will continue cooking, firm up and turn extra fudgy.
 This step will test your willpower but I promise it will be worth the wait!